dylan-thomas832/ssa-data-warehouse/README.md

 # Space Situational Awareness Datastore

+**NOTE: This repo is deprecated as work is being commenced elsewhere for better collaboration.**

 Repo to test creating a datastore for SSA data and exposing a RESTful API for access.

 The datastore uses `postgres` for the database, and `flask` as the web framework.